api-platform/docs/admin/getting-started.md

     $ composer require api-admin

-You also need to install the js libraries :
+You also need to install the JavaScript libraries:

     $ yarn add react react-dom @babel/preset-react